adblockplus/adblockplussbrowser/README.md

 Adblock Plus for Samsung Internet
 =================================

 Adblock Plus for Samsung Internet is an application that works as a provider of Adblock Plus filters list for [Samsung Internet Browser][5].
-The application is built by following [ad blockers development guide][6] from Samsung.
+It is built by following [ad blockers development guide][6] from Samsung.
 The application uses full filter lists, not minified.
+It requires Android [Android 5.0][9] and up.

 Building with Gradle
 --------------------